arianneb/Personal-Website/README.md

 # Personal-Website
-Website to display academic/creative portfolio
+Website to display my academic/creative portfolio and to experiment with HTML5 and css